Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Numerical results

 Since the problem is linear, for the time integration we adopted a second order DIRK implicit scheme over the time interval $[0,15]$ and time step $\Delta t = 10^{-1}$.
 We also consider

 and $\sigma^2 = 0.1$ in \eqref{eq:BD_opinion}.

 In Figure \ref{fig:op0}, we compare the large time distribution obtained for the standard sG scheme and the micro-macro sG scheme with the exact steady state solution given in \eqref{eq:exact_opinion}.
-We considered $M = 5$ modes for the stochastic Galerkin approximation and we compare expectation and variance of the distributions.
+We considered $M = 5$ modes for the stochastic Galerkin approximation and we compare expectation and variance of the distributions. {A Legendre polynomial basis in the random space and a second order implicit DIRK scheme for the time integration with $\Delta t = 10^{-1}$ have been used}.
 It is easily observed that MMsG correctly catches the large time behavior of the problem with high accuracy while the standard sG method is limited by the second order accuracy of central differences in the physical space.
 In Figure \ref{fig:op1}, we present the evolution of the $L^2$ error over the time interval $[0,15]$ for the standard sG and for the MMsG schemes.
 The reference solution of the problem has been computed with $M=40$ modes for the gPC decomposition and $N= 321$ gridpoints for the discretization of the interval $[-1,1]$.
 We can easily observe how with a finite number of modes we dramatically improve the accuracy of the scheme for all times using the MMsG scheme.
 Furthermore, for large times a very high accuracy is reached as expected since the perturbation $g(z,v,t)$ converges towards zero.